 If your organization uses Serena TeamTrack to track development issues, such as defects and tasks, you can access your issues from within the Version Manager integration to Visual Studio.
 You can submit and modify TeamTrack issues from within Visual Studio, and then associate issues with specific files.
 When you associate issues with files, the versioned file history is added to the issue.

-NOTE A specific TeamTrack user privilege is required in order to run the integration to TeamTrack.
-See the TeamTrack SourceBridge documentation.
+NOTE The TeamTrack user privilege Run System Reports is required in order to use the integration to TeamTrack, else the following error message will appear: